Varna (Hinduism): Bhagavad Gita

+Puranas

+The Brahma Purana states that acting against both varna and ashrama (stage), which together guide one's dharma, leads to hell.
+The Brahmanda Purana calls associations between low and high varnas signs of the Kali Yuga, the age of immorality and decline.

 The Dharmasastras

 The varna system is extensively discussed in the Dharma-shastras.
 The Varna system in Dharma-shastras divides society into four varnas (Brahmins, Kshatriyas, Vaishya and Shudras).
 Those who fall out of this system because of their grievous sins are ostracised as outcastes (untouchables) and considered outside the varna system.
 Barbarians and those who are unrighteous or unethical are also considered outcastes.

 Recent scholarship suggests that the discussion of varna as well as untouchable outcastes in these texts does not resemble the modern era caste system in India.
 Patrick Olivelle, a professor of Sanskrit and Indian Religions and credited with modern translations of Vedic literature, Dharma-sutras and Dharma-shastras, states that ancient and medieval Indian texts do not support the ritual pollution, purity-impurity as the basis for varna system.
 According to Olivelle, purity-impurity is discussed in the Dharma-shastra texts, but only in the context of the individual's moral, ritual and biological pollution (eating certain kinds of food such as meat, urination and defecation).
 In his review of Dharma-shastras, Olivelle writes, "we see no instance when a term of pure/impure is used with reference to a group of individuals or a varna or caste".
 The only mention of impurity in the Shastra texts from the 1st millennium is about people who commit grievous sins and thereby fall out of their varna.
 These, writes Olivelle, are called "fallen people" and impure, declaring that they be ostracised.
 Olivelle adds that the overwhelming focus in matters relating to purity/impurity in the Dharma-sastra texts concerns "individuals irrespective of their varna affiliation" and all four varnas could attain purity or impurity by the content of their character, ethical intent, actions, innocence or ignorance, stipulations, and ritualistic behaviours.